 Then God said, “Let the earth bring forth the living creature according to its kind: cattle and creeping thing and beast of the earth, each according to its kind”; and it was so.
 And God made the beast of the earth according to its kind, cattle according to its kind, and everything that creeps on the earth according to its kind.
 And God saw that it was good.

 a.
 Let the earth bring forth the living creature: On the fifth day of creation, God made birds and sea animals, but now God turned His creative attention towards land animals of various types.

 b.
 God made the beast of the earth according to its kind: When we look at the infinite variety of the animal kingdom (both living and extinct), we must be impressed with God’s creative power, as well as His sense of humor.
 Any Being who makes the giraffe, the platypus, and the peacock is a God of joy and humor.

 i.
 To a peahen, the most attractive peacocks are the ones with the biggest fans, but the big fan on the tail makes it difficult to escape a predator.
 Therefore, the peahen rewards the peacock with the least chance of survival.
-This is a great problem for the idea of “survival of the fittest.”
+This is one example of a natural phenomenon that presents a great problem for the idea of survival of the fittest.